ranzbak/fpga-toccata/readme.md

 It was not possible for me to get an actual Toccata sound card, or find the documentation for the sound card.
 This module is implemented by reverse engineering the Toccata sound card emulation of UAE, and looking at the OpenBSD driver.
-The Toccata sound card uses the AD1848 audio chip, the datasheet was used to implement the exposed registers to the zorro II bus.
+The Toccata sound card uses the AD1848 audio chip, the [AD1848 data sheet](https://www.analog.com/media/en/technical-documentation/obsolete-data-sheets/ad1845.pdf) was used to implement the indirectly exposed registers to the zorro II bus.

 ## Implemented features